-New drivers must give proof of identification number (usually a social security card-for other options, see the MVD Proof of Identification Number web page), proof of identity (usually a birth certificate-see the MVD Proof of Identity web page for more options), and two documents as proof of residence in the state of New Mexico (usually the gas bill and the electric bill, but Internet Service Provider/Cable/Satellite bill work, as well-see MVD Proof of New Mexico Residency for more options).
+New drivers must give proof of identification number (usually a social security card), proof of identity (usually a birth certificate), and two documents as proof of residence in the state of New Mexico (usually the gas bill and the electric bill, but Internet Service Provider/Cable/Satellite bill work, as well).

 The Next Step-The Provisional License